 - One 15-ounce can kidney beans rinsed and drained

-- In a medium Dutch oven, sauté the chorizo over medium-high heat until beginning to brown.
+In a medium Dutch oven, sauté the chorizo over medium-high heat until beginning to brown, about 5 minutes.
 Add the onion and peppers.
 Cook until soft, about 5 minutes.
-Stir in the garlic, cumin, chili flakes, paprika, and salt and cook for another minute.
+Stir in the garlic, cumin, paprika, salt, red pepper flakes and tomato paste.
+Cook for another minute, until fragrant.

-- Add the quinoa and stir until coated in the vegetable mixture.
-Toast the quinoa, stirring occasionally, for 3 minutes.
-Add the tomato paste, beans, and water or stock.
-Bring to a boil, cover, and cook quinoa until the water has absorbed, 20 to 25 minutes.
-Stir once, replace the lid, and allow to steam off the heat for 10 minutes.
+Add the quinoa and stir until coated in the vegetable mixture.
+Toast the quinoa, stirring occasionally, for 2 minutes.
+Add the beans and water or stock.
+Bring to a boil, cover, and cook until the water has absorbed, about 20 minutes.
+Stir once and allow the quinoa to sit uncovered until some of the steam has evaporated, about 5 minutes.

 - Taste for seasoning and serve warm or at room temperature.